 What are the essentials?

-- Putting mats to guarantee a smoother course and for more advanced golfers.
+- Putting mats.
+Not an essential, but they guarantee a smoother course and make at home courses more fun for advanced golfers

 - Alignment sticks or masking tape that will help to shape the areas for each hole.

 - Cuddly animals or larger toys.
-They work as great obstacles and do a great job for adding to whatever world you want to create.
+They work as great obstacles and do a great job for adding to whatever world you want to create!
+You can also use whatever else is in your home from chairs to cushions.

 What kind of mini-golf course do you want to make?

 As this is going to be a team operation, it’s also worth talking to your kids about what kind of course you want to create.
-Along with ideas for different holes,
+When you're playing crazy golf at home, you get to customise it completely and can set different challenges for different skill levels.

 To get you started, here are some themes and suggestions.